chrisjpatty/corporate-finance-notes/src/notes/2018-11-01-exam-2-study-helps.md

 title: Exam 2 Study Helps
 date: '2018-11-01T15:21:55-06:00'
 ---
-One the test:
+## One the test:

-* Black Schulls Option Pricing
+* Black Schulls Option Pricing will be on the test.
+It's time consuming, so make sure you practice it.
+Spot price is the price of the underlying asset today.
 * Know what each of the decision tools is.
 * NPV is the initial cost + the present value of all future cash flows.
 * Know all of the pros and cons for each of the decision tools